TalentHR/TalentHR-wordpress-jobs/readme.txt

 ## Description

-This plugin integrates TalentHR jobs with WordPress.
-Promote your TalenHR open job positions through your WordPress website.
+This plugin integrates TalentHR with WordPress.
+Promote your TalenHR open job positions through your WordPress site.

 ## Installation

-1. Download the plugin zip file from the [releases page].
+1. Download the plugin zip file from the [releases page](link-to-releases-page).
 2. Upload the plugin zip file via the WordPress admin dashboard or extract the contents to your `wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.